-2023-24 Opportunities for Parental Involvement
+2024-25 Opportunities for Parental Involvement

 High Tech Elementary's Parent Association has been instrumental in improving communication with parents and getting more parents involved in supporting the school and its students by volunteering in classrooms, driving and chaperoning on fieldwork, planning and coordinating fundraising efforts to give money back into school programs as well as planning/organizing community events.
 The Parent Association holds monthly PA meetings.
-HTe also has monthly Parent Learning Coffees hosted by the Director and Teachers, each coffee has a different topic (PBL @ HTe, Literacy @ HTe to name a few).
+HTe also has monthly Parent Coffees hosted by the Director, as well as Family Nights, where we learn together about different topics.
 Parents have an active voice at HTe and they collaborate with the school to positively affect student learning outcomes.
 HTe Parent association fosters a positive social environment for students and families from all communities.

-2022-23 Chronic Absenteeism by Student Group
+2023-24 Chronic Absenteeism by Student Group